 In order to find footing in a volatile market, merchants and their partners must have dynamic and scalable operations, specifically in the realms of supply chain and fulfillment.
 Businesses seeing spikes in demand in response to the Coronavirus pandemic need to scale up their services without investing long-term resources in a short-term change in demand.
 Conversely, businesses seeing a temporary lull in sales need the ability to temporarily scale back their resources until sales are back in full force.

 In the past, merchants had two options in the face of these kinds of short-term spikes in demand: either scale up operations and leave warehouse shelves sitting empty and depleting resources when sales lulled or overextend their inhouse resources, risking sloppy fulfillment and customer dissatisfaction.
-The new model of on-demand warehousing finally gives merchants a much-needed third option to compete in today’s unpredictable market by offering a flexible network or warehouses that allow merchants to scale up and down warehouse partners and resources quickly and as needed, sometimes with no order minimums or long-term contracts.
+The new model of on-demand warehousing finally gives merchants a much-needed third option to compete in today’s unpredictable market by offering a flexible network or warehouses that allow merchants to scale up and down warehouse partners and resources quickly and as needed, sometimes with no start-up fees or long-term contracts.
 This is a game-changer that allows retailers to fully capitalize on spikes in demand without fear of being over-resourced if sales later return to previous levels.

 Speed of Delivery and Supply Chain